 The task of this committee is twofold.
 The purpose of the Champions is to facilitate two way communications between the Society, employers, the local Chapter, The Institutes and the community; promoting the CPCU designation; and, in general, serving as an example of involvement in the Chapter.
 The purpose of Connections is to assist the Chapter in developing and continuing strong ties with companies and agencies by coordinating and conducting visits to the organizations.
 The goal is to increase visibility of the Chapter, develop relationships with the insurance community and to promote educational opportunities available through the Chapter.

 While the Education Committee’s primary responsibility is to coordinate the Chapter’s educational programs, the committee also encourages member CPCUs to continue their education and earn CPD (Continuing Professional Development) certification.
 To complete these tasks, the committee is charged with determining curricula, class format, and timing of classes as well as arranging for instructors and facilities.

 To assist the Central Indiana CPCU Society Chapter with member engagement, outreach and affinity partnerships by strategically promoting all dimensions of diversity within the insurance industry.

 Gamma Iota Sigma is an insurance fraternity at universities in Indiana.
 The committee’s goal is to encourage and support GIΣ students at the universities.
 This includes, but is not limited to, being the liaison between the universities and the Chapter, visits once or twice a year to the university to meet with the students and determining ways the Chapter can assist the students preparing for a career in insurance.

-Committee Co-Chairs – Paul Nash and Sam Bogdon
+Committee Co-Chairs – Paul Nash, Sam Bogdon & Mike Fisher

 Good Works Committee